 Most full-time employees of the College are covered under two defined contribution pension plans established with Teachers Insurance and Annuity Association and Fidelity Investments.
 The College's contributions to the pension plans are based on specified percentages, ranging from 8% to 15%, of each employee's annual salary.
-Total pension expense for the year ended June 30, 2012 was \$6.3 million.
+Total pension expense for the year ended June 30, 2013 and 2012 was \$6.3 million, respectively.

-For the period of May 1, 2012 to June 29, 2012, the College offered a Voluntary Retirement Incentive Program ("VRIP") to full-time administrative and confidential employees who, as of December 31, 2012 will have reached age 62 with ten years of continuous service, or whose age and years of service equal 75.
+For the period of May 1, 2012 to June 29, 2012, the College offered a Voluntary Retirement Incentive Program ("VRIP") to full-time administrative and confidential employees who, as of December 31, 2012 would have reached age 62 with ten years of continuous service, or whose age and years of service equaled 75.
 Sixteen employees entered into VRIP agreements with the College as of June 29, 2012.
-As a result, the College recorded an accrual of \$714 thousand to capture the salaries and benefits owed to these employees on the noted VRIP agreements.
-The VRIP payout will occur in fiscal 2013.
+As a result, the College recorded an accrual of \$714 thousand to capture the salaries and benefits owed to those employees on the noted VRIP agreements.
+The VRIP payout occurred in Fiscal 2013.